 At the core of any plan is a clear list of strategic marketing objectives, which outline the marketing team's intentions, provide clear direction for team members to follow, and offer partners information to review and support.
-Objectives, which are linked to Milestones and Key Performance Indicators (KPIs), signal when progress is made toward the primary goal.
+Objectives, which are linked to milestones and key performance indicators (KPIs), signal when progress is made toward the primary goal.

-Objectives outlined below are discussed throughout the strategy and tactics, and although some of these objectives may be high-level, they drive NWTT's efforts.
+Objectives outlined below are discussed throughout the strategy, and although some of these objectives may be high-level, they drive NWTT's efforts.

 NWT Tourism will work towards the following ten objectives:

 - 1. To increase visitor spending in the NWT. - 2.
 Build tourism visitation from the right audiences and markets. - 3.
-Encourage regional distribution of tourism benefits in the NWT. - 4.
-Expand awareness of genuine Indigenous experiences in the NWT. - 5.
-Promote the NWT as a Business and Events destination. - 6.
-Ensure effectiveness and high engagement in media marketing. - 7.
-Build awareness of NWT experiences in travel trade networks. - 8.
-Ensure marketing in all channels is based on relevant data and feedback. - 9.
-Advocate for the Tourism Industry of the NWT. - 10.
-Increase brand and destination awareness of the Spectacular NWT.
+Increase destination awareness using the Spectacular NWT brand. - 4.
+Encourage regional distribution of tourism benefits in the NWT. - 5.
+Expand awareness of authentic Indigenous experiences in the NWT. - 6.
+Promote the NWT as a business and events destination. - 7.
+Ensure effectiveness and high engagement in media marketing. - 8.
+Build awareness of NWT experiences in travel trade networks. - 9.
+Ensure marketing in all channels is based on relevant data and feedback. - 10.
+Advocate for the Tourism Industry of the NWT.